TiendaNube/api-docs/resources/transaction.md

 ### GET /orders/{*order_id*}/transactions

-List all Transactions of a given order.
+Get all Transactions for a given order.

 #### Request